arrowProducts

 Glide Live: London 2026 - How publishers are building revenue beyond the pageview

 AI licensing, agentic commerce, the robots.txt billing tactic, and why direct traffic to trusted brands is growing.
-How publishers are replacing pageview-dependent revenue.
+This is how publishers are replacing pageview-dependent revenue.

 by Rich Fairbairn

 Old revenue models assumed growing pageviews and abundant search traffic.
 That's over.
-This session brought together businesses as diverse as one of the world's leading affiliate publishers, one of the world's best-known news brands, and many in between to discuss innovative new ways of leveraging brands and how to find defensible territory which AI cannot undermine.
+This session brought together businesses as diverse as one of the world's leading affiliate publishers, one of the world's best-known news brands, and others in between discussing innovative new ways of leveraging brands and how to find defensible territory which AI can't undermine.

 Direct traffic to trusted brands is growing

 In examples discussed, direct traffic to trusted brands has actually grown since AI answers arrived, particularly where people search for brands by name when they want reliability over algorithm-served summaries.
-AI's own reputation for being unreliable with the truth is making trusted destinations more appealing, not less.
+Consumer-facing AI's own reputation for being unreliable with facts and truth is making trusted destinations more appealing, not less.

 The scale of what's at stake